 For 75 years now, Rosti has proudly and successfully contract manufactured millions of useful products that touch people’s everyday life – ranging from the first cup of coffee to keeping our food and drinks stay fresh longer.
-Rosti produces products that help detect illnesses in time to find a cure, make our homes personalised and smart, and produce customer solutions that are reducing the CO2 emissions globally.
+Rosti produces products that help detect illnesses in time to find a cure, make our homes personalised and smart, and produce customer solutions that are reducing CO2 emissions globally.
 Each and every one of the products is made with technical precision plastic injection moulding – and continuous improvement and innovation throughout time.

 Get in touch